Fatmazahraa001/-Rental-Management-System/README.md

 - `lib/landlord.py`: Functions for managing landlords
 - `lib/tenant.py`: Functions for managing tenants
 - `main.py`: Entry point of the application
-- `LICENSE` : This project is licensed under the MIT License.
-By using this software, you agree to the terms outlined in the license.
 - `README.md`: Project README

 ## Running the Application

 To run the application, simply type `python3 main.py` in your terminal.